waymondo/frog-jump-buffer/README.md

 #### `frog-jump-buffer-default-filter`

 This is the default filter to use when invoking `frog-jump-buffer`.
 Shows all buffers by default.
-If you would like to see closed buffers by default, you might want to set this to `frog-jump-buffer-filter-recentf`.
+If you would like to include recently killed buffers by default, you might want to set this to `frog-jump-buffer-filter-recentf`.

 #### `frog-jump-buffer-include-current-buffer`

-Set to `nil` to remove the current buffer from always being the first option.
+Set to `nil` to remove the current buffer from always being the first menu option.
+This is handy if you would prefer `ESC` to be your menu dismissal command.

 #### `frog-jump-buffer-posframe-parameters`